holgerl/3d-visualization-workshop/tasks/task3.md

 float g = pow(2.0, 8.0); // 2^8
 ```

 You will find most mathematical operations built into glsl.
-For a handy reference, look at [Shaderific](http://www.shaderific.com/glsl-functions/).
+A handy reference of all built-in functions can be found at [Shaderific](http://www.shaderific.com/glsl-functions/).

 ## `fragmentshader.glsl`